Drexel University is one of 12 CRNA schools in Pennsylvania.

 An average nurse anesthetist salary in Pennsylvania

-Pennsylvania CRNA salaries are lower than the national average and range from $130k-$150k.
+Pennsylvania CRNA salaries are just slightly lower than the national average with an annual mean wage of $162,980.

 An average annual nurse anesthetist salary in the US is $169,450 (according to the Bureau of Labor Statistics 2017 study).